-NOTE: Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
+Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.
-For details, please see www.yukoncollege.yk.ca/yfnccr.
+For details, visit yukoncollege.yk.ca/yukon-first-nations-core-competency.

-For transfer information on a specific Yukon College course, click on the program's Course List tab, select the course in question by clicking its link, and then click the Check the BC Transfer Options link on the course's information page; for additional information, consult a program advisor.
+For transfer information on a specific Yukon College course, click the 'Check the BC Transfer Options' link on the course's information page.
+For additional information, consult a Program Advisor.